arelli/uni-tools/lex-yacc-2021/readme.md

-Making a simple transpiler(not compiler. it just transpiles an imaginary language named PI, into c language that can then be compiled with gcc!) for the Theory of Computation class at Technical University of Crete.
+Project: make a simple transpiler(not compiler. it just transpiles an imaginary language named PI, into c language that can then be compiled with gcc!) for the Theory of Computation class at T.U.C.
+**How to compile/run the compiler:**
-First run
+First run :
 ```
 bison -d -v -r all grammer1.y
 ```